The best golf courses in Scotland

 Before Trump rode into town, Turnberry was most famous as the venue for the fabled 1977 Open Championship which came down to a final-round shootout between Jack Nicklaus and Tom Watson and was known as the "Duel in the Sun."

-The lavish resort hotel and spa was named Scottish Hotel of the Year at the 2018 Scottish Hotel Awards.
+The lavish resort hotel and spa was named Scottish Hotel of the Year at the 2018 Scottish Hotel Awards and the 2019 Scottish Hotel Awards.

 Carnoustie